Chalarangelo/30-seconds-of-code/blog_posts/javascript-add-key-value-pair-to-object.md

 ### Object spread operator

 Last but not least, there's the object spread operator (`...`).
-Contrary to previous methods, this one doesn't mutate the original object, but instead returns a new object with the added properties.
+Contrary to previous methods, this one **doesn't mutate the original object**, but instead returns a new object with the added properties.
 As expected, the performance of this approach is significantly worse than previous ones, due to the need to create a new object.

 ```js
 const obj = { a: 1 };